pudly/schmopera-hugo/content/articles/operatease.md

 related_companies = []
 related_people = []
-short_description = "I longed for more of this full integration of the two art forms, the burlesque and opera were truly crossing paths in this entertaining act. " slug = "operatease" title = "OperaTease" youtube_url = ""
+short_description = "I longed for more of this full integration of the two art forms, the burlesque and opera were truly crossing paths in this entertaining act. " slug = "burlesque-meets-opera-operatease" title = "Burlesque meets opera: OperaTease" youtube_url = ""

 +++